Frequently asked questions

 Bury them loose, or in the box or a casket.
 If you scatter them, check the wind direction first!
 N.B. you need the landowner’s permission to scatter ashes; the Coastguard is the landlord of the sea and its shorelines.

 What else can you do?
 Use them as a starter block for a coral reef; scatter them in space; put them into a firework/fireworks.
-Get them made into a glass ornament, a ‘diamond’, jewellery, a bird bath, a vinyl record – and one I regret not doing from my mother – an egg timer.
+Get them made into a glass ornament, a ‘diamond’, jewellery, a bird bath, a vinyl record – or even an an egg timer.
 Mix them with tattoo ink, paint with them mixed into pigment or shoot them from a canon mixed with ribbons and confetti.

 The Service